leon-junio/snake_game/README.md

 ## Run

  - JDK 11 required
- - Just execute the .exe file
+ - Just execute the .exe file or the linux file

 ```bash
   java -jar will not work!